How to shade letters

 But how the heck do you put a shadow on an S?
 This tricky letter that is neither round nor straight, but just… tricky?
 Well, it depends on what the S looks like.
 It can either be curvy as hell or a little straighter, and the shading will be accordingly:

-In the latter case, you have to split the shadow a bit more, while the right and more straight diagonal allows you to run the shadow on the same side of the middle part all the time.
+The S on the left curves more, so there is even a fairly horizontal part in the middle.
+Then you have to split the shadow a little more, while the right and more straight diagonal allows you to run the shadow on the same side of the middle part all the time.

 Dare to skip gray

-Before we part, I would like to strike a blow for daring to skip gray and shadow with a lighter version of the letter color as I did here.
+Before we part ways, I would like to strike a blow for daring to skip gray and shadow with a lighter version of the letter color as I did here.
 But BIC Intensity becomes the base colors become letter color, and the pastels shading, how nice!